<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 We tested the 300L Rally alongside our long-term WR250R, and there's definitely something to be said for that extra 50cc of displacement on offer from the Honda engine.

-The motor feels much torquier than your average small-bore dual sport bike, and has no problem lugging around trails or pulling freeway speeds out on the pavement.
+The motor feels much torquier than your average small-bore dual sport, and has no problem lugging around trails a gear high or pulling freeway speeds out on the pavement.

 Really the only place we'd knock the Rally is suspension, and although it includes a commendable 10+ inches of travel, it tends to work through the stroke pretty quickly, lending the bike a particularly "squishy" feel out on the trails.

-Those looking to spend more time in the dirt than on the street may do better with the standard 300L, but for everyone else, the Rally is an absolute slam dunk.
+Those looking to spend more time in the dirt than on the street may do better with something a little more dual sport and a little less "adventure," but for everyone else, the Rally is an absolute slam dunk.

 • Comfortable, with excellent street manners